Stacks

 Generic FASTQ Data

-1. If your data are paired-end but don’t use the Illumina naming scheme, or were renamed, you can specify the pairs explicitly.
+1. If your data are paired-end but don’t use the Illumina naming scheme, were renamed, or were downloaded from NCBI’s Short Read Archive, you can specify the pairs explicitly.
 If your data are in a directory called raw:

 ~/raw% ls Raw_Rad_data_R1.fastq.gz Raw_Rad_data_R2.fastq.gz